 Ski Patrolling offers a wonderful opportunity to enjoy a whole new dimension of snowsports.
 Patrollers work and play within a context of close cooperation with other patrollers and mountain management who are dedicated to safety and fun on the hill.
 A great esprit develops within the patrol based on the development of advanced first aid and mountain rescue skills along with a deeper understanding of ski area operations.
 This is not to mention the “responsibility” to get first and last runs of the day and other benefits.
 If this is for you, read further.

 The Great Divide Volunteer Ski Patrol works hand-in-hand with the Great Divide Paid Patrollers and management as agents of Great Divide Snowsports to promote a fun and safe snowsports experience at Great Divide.
 Each patroller must fulfill extensive training in first aid, toboggan handling techniques, and on-mountain operations and procedures as well as serve a required number of duty days each season.
 The Great Divide Ski Patrol is affiliated with the National Ski Patrol System.
-The current Director of the Volunteer Patrol is Tom Reid.
+The current Director of the Volunteer Patrol is Chris Smith.
 The volunteer patrol is organized to conduct necessary training and to assist in organizing the patrol service days.

 Duties and Responsibilities: